 A skateboarding helmet should protect the back of your child’s head, so a bike helmet is the wrong shape for skateboarding.
 There is no Australian Standard for skateboarding helmets.
 You can still use the tips above to get the right fit.

 When your child is wearing a bike, scooter or skateboarding helmet, the chinstrap should always be firmly fastened and not twisted.

 You can set a good example for your child by always wearing a helmet when you’re riding a bike, scooter or skateboard.

 To ride safely in traffic, your child must be able to do all of the following things at once:

 - Control the bike on different road surfaces.

-- Be aware of cars and other vehicles on the road around him.
+- Be aware of cars and other vehicles on the road around her.

 - Understand the road rules that apply both to cyclists and drivers.

 These skills are still developing until your child is about 12-13 years old.